taeruh/pauli_tracker/README.md

   - [Stim: a fast stabilizer circuit simulator](https://arxiv.org/abs/2103.02202)
   - ...

-[Conjugation rules](./docs/conjugation_rules.md) lists the conjugation rules for the Clifford operations provided by the library (with proofs) (should be viewed with Katex).
+[Conjugation rules](./docs/conjugation_rules.pdf) lists the conjugation rules for the Clifford operations provided by the library (with proofs).

 ## What this library does